Filters allow you to define complex conditions with associated actions in ZoneMinder. Examples could include:

 - zmfilter.pl runs every FILTER_EXECUTE_INTERVAL seconds (default is 20s, can be changed in Options->System)

-- zmfilter.pl also reloads all the filters every FILTER_RELOAD_DELAY seconds (default is 300s/5mins, can be changed in Options->System)
+- zmfilter.pl also reloads the filter every FILTER_RELOAD_DELAY seconds (default is 300s/5mins, can be changed in Options->System)

 Relative items in date strings¶